-To obtain the CCA diploma, or Cabin Crew Attestation, it is necessary to complete specific training in a EASA-accredited organisation.
+To obtain the CCA, or Cabin Crew Attestation, it is necessary to complete specific training in a EASA-accredited organisation.

 The CCA is the qualification for Cabin Crew.